 The bank doesn’t insure precious metals that are stored in a safe deposit box.
-That’s up to you,” says the U.S. Money Reserve.
-“Purchasing insurance on your own can be costly, and that could minimize the financial strength of these assets.
+That’s up to you.
+Purchasing insurance on your own can be costly, and that could minimize the financial strength of these assets.
 Plus, it can be hard to find an insurer willing to cover precious metals that are being kept at a bank.
-Oh, and don’t forget the expense of renting the safe deposit box.”
+Oh, and don’t forget the expense of renting the safe deposit box.

-©2022.
+This is an updated version of an article from 2020. ©2023.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM.
 This article is subject to the disclaimers found here.